Reactions as Tiwa Savage's Jamil says he is famous because of his mum

 - The singer took to her Instagram story with a video of the boy affirming that he is a famous person himself

-- When his mum asked what he is famous for, the six year old simply noted that he is famous because his mum eually famous
+- When his mum asked what he is famous for, the 6-year-old simply noted that he is famous because his mum is equally famous

-- Jamil's statement stirred reactions online with many people applauding him for knowing hoe great his mother's name is
+- Jamil's statement stirred reactions online with many people applauding him for knowing how great his mother's name is

 Tiwa Savage's son, Jamil might just be six, but he already knows the kind of positive influence his mother's name will have on his life.